nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 ```
 It simply tells the packager where the files are.

-In the `setup.py`, we need to add a line of
+In the `setup.py`, we also need the following line.

 ```python
 include_package_data=True,
 ```
-to enable the inclusion of non-source-code files.

 ## v0.2.4: enhance yaml file

-One minor enhancement for our yaml representation is to include git commands
+Another enhancement for our YAML representation is to include git commands
 with arguments.
 For example, `git remote` is not as useful as `git remote -v`,
 and we can define `gita remote [repo-name(s)]` to have the latter behavior.
 To implement it, we can use an extra field for the full command, say, `cmd`, as